FAQ's

 Q.Limits to Who We Can Serve?

 A.GLSC-DLC is a private, non-profit organization, with limited staff and financial resources.
-In addition, many of our state and federal grants or contracts have specific criteria about the populations we can serve through those programs.
+In addition, many of our local and federal grants or contracts have specific criteria about the populations we can serve through those programs.
 Although we would like to provide advocacy for everyone who needs it, GLSC-DLC cannot provide direct advocacy services to everyone who contacts us.

 Please note that we cannot provide assistance in the following areas: